Table of contents: Removal ↓ Installation ↓

 25. Cars with automatic transmission.
 Clean the corresponding bolts before unscrewing (see arrow in illustration) and disconnect the transmission fluid lines from the radiator.

 5.25.
 Clean the corresponding bolts before unscrewing (see arrow in illustration) and disconnect the transmission fluid lines from the radiator.
-Vehicles with diesel engine and automatic transmission
+Vehicles with a diesel engine and automatic transmission

 26. Disconnect the upper hose from the radiator (see arrow in illustration).